daos-stack/daos/src/client/pydaos/torch/Readme.md

 ### Checkpoint interface

-Torch framwork provides a way to save and load model's checkpoints: `torch.save` and `torch.load` functions are used to save and load the model state dictionary.
+Torch framework provides a way to save and load model's checkpoints: `torch.save` and `torch.load` functions are used to save and load the model state dictionary.
 The `torch.save` function expects a state dictionary object and a file like object `Union[str, PathLike, BinaryIO, IO[bytes]]`.
 To implement such interface, `pydaos.torch.WriteBuffer` class is introduced, which is a wrapper around `io.BufferedIOBase` object, behaving like a writable stream.
 It accomulates the data in the buffer and writes it to the DAOS container when the close method is called.